paglobal/paglobal.github.io/README.md

 - Refine redirection algorithm for development.
 - Add [Open Graph Meta Tags](https://ahrefs.com/blog/open-graph-meta-tags/).
 - Reload when [dev.js](dev.js) changes (maybe).
+- Address responsiveness to the smallest of screen sizes (have a look at how [astro-cactus-theme](https://astro-theme-cactus.netlify.app/) handles this).

 ## Make it your own